10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 Photo via our Instagram @weddingpro regrammed from @gabbybernstein

-Read this: If you’re serious about connecting with couples and building a brand, then social media should be a part of your day job — not an after-thought and not part of your I’ll-get-to-it-eventually to-do list.
+Read this: If you’re serious about connecting with couples and building a brand, then social media should be a part of your day job—not an afterthought and not part of your I’ll-get-to-it-eventually to-do list.
 Inconsistency sends a message that you’re not taking your relationship with your followers very seriously.
-In today’s climate, where couples are looking to connect with you via social media before they even pick up the phone to call you, you can’t afford not to post consistently.
+In today’s climate, where couples are looking to connect with you via social media before they even pick up the phone to call you, you can’t afford to post consistently.
 Aim to post to your Instagram feed three to five times per week.

 The Exception?
-If you’re a one-woman (or man) show, and you’re going through a major life event, give yourself permission to take a break or hire someone to help you do it in the short-term.
-Your profile is is important to building a great brand and connecting with the right couples but real life trumps your social media presence.
+If you’re a one-woman (or man) show, and you’re going through a major life event, give yourself permission to take a break or hire someone to help you do it in the short term.
+Your profile is essential to building a great brand and connecting with the right couples, but real life trumps your social media presence.

 6. Instagram Offense: You never use hashtags.